AndiKod/pacaman-bashbox/README.md

 pacaman
 ```

-List the list of Installed PackageManagers and their actual Version
+List all Installed PackageManagers and their actual Version.

 ```bash
 pacaman managers
 ```

-...that all.
+...that's all.
 Keep doing your stuff as usual, check PacaMan when you need to verifiy things or remember what and where things are installed.
 Happy hacking!